klassenpeter/Somfy_Remote/README.md

   - d (down)
   - s (stop, my)

 The rolling code value is stored in the EEPROM, so that you don't loose count of your rolling code after a reset.
-In case you'd like to replace the ESP32, write down the current rolling codes which can be read using the serial terminal (and use them as default rolling codes in config.h).
+In case you'd like to replace the ESP, write down the current rolling codes which can be read using the serial terminal (and use them as default rolling codes in config.h).